WHAT IS A FLEA?

 Be really careful around the face.

 Especially the eyes and nose.
-We recommend using mineral oil drops to lubricate and protect the eye, or use a dog shampoo that is made for the face, or is PH balanced so it won't burn the eyes.
+We recommend using mineral oil drops to lubricate and protect the eye, or use a dog shampoo that is made for the face, particularly one that is PH balanced so it won't burn the eyes.

 To wash the face:

 Using your left hand, gently grip the hair on the chin while you slowly spray around the face with your right hand, getting it wet.
 Add shampoo and lather.
-If you do happen to get shampoo in the eye, don't be afraid to spray the water directly over the eye.
+If you do happen to get shampoo in the eye, don't be afraid to spray the water directly over the eyes.
 (Think about what happens if you get shampoo in your eye in the shower...You immediately spray the water over your eyes because it relieves the burning- its the same thing for dogs.)
+You can also use a cup to pour the water over the head if your dog is nervous about the sprayer...
 Just be careful not to shoot the water up their nose. especially dogs with turned up noses like pekingnese or shihtzu.
 That's usually what makes them freak out.
 Just do it slowly so they have a good experience.

 After ten minutes, rinse really well...